If you think that a police officer or member of police staff has behaved incorrectly or unfairly, you have the right to

 How can I make a complaint against the conduct of a person serving with Cheshire Police?

 Please fill in the form below.
 You can then download the form and send it through to us by email or post.

 You can email the Professional Standards department at email@example.com

 In person at your local station or, if you believe local management is at fault, at any main station.
 Any police officer or other member of police staff will ensure that you see someone capable of dealing with your complaint.
 The Professional Standards Department will be pleased to advise or assist any member of the public with a disability to make a complaint.

-By phoning the Cheshire Police non emergency number 101
+To submit a complaint by phone, please call the Cheshire Police non emergency number 101.

 Professional Standards Department (PSD)